 Think of SparkLayer as a B2B widget that enhances your existing eCommerce website.
-There's no lengthy implementation or customisation process beyond a one-off setup of connecting your backend systems that manage your B2B data; once you're connected, it's ready to go and your B2B customers can start placing orders!
+There's no lengthy implementation or customisation process beyond a one-off setup of connecting SparkLayer to your B2B data; once you're connected, it's ready to go and your B2B customers can start placing orders!

 To better understand how SparkLayer fits into your current system architecture, there are three key elements to understand.